-Yes, there are other ways to format 128 GB USB Flash Drive to FAT32 file system on Windows.
-Although you can’t complete the task by using the traditional Diskpart method, there is an integrated way, and there are other ways that take help from third-party apps.
+Yes, there are other ways to format 128 GB USB Flash Drive to the FAT32 file system on Windows.
+Although you can't complete the task by using the traditional Diskpart method, there is an integrated way, and there are other ways that take help from third-party apps.

 If you are using any USB Flash Drive, Pen Drive, SD Card, etc. then you will need to format it to FAT32 files system for various reasons.
 The FAT32 file system is preferred by all due to its flexible nature, wide compatibility, and ability to support large data partitions.

-There are several reasons due to which you might need to format your USB Drive to FAT32 File System from NTFS, exFAT or any other file system:
+There are several reasons due to which you might need to format your USB Drive to FAT32 File System from NTFS, exFAT, or any other file system:

 There are many more reasons, but overall, if you wish to use your Drive on a wide range of platforms without facing any troubles, then FAT32 is the best Files System.

-In normal cases, there are various ways to format your USB Flash Drive to FAT32 system.
+In normal cases, there are various ways to format your USB Flash Drive to the FAT32 system.
 You can use integrated methods; you can use the command line on your Windows, or you can also use a third-party tool to simply format your USB Drive to FAT32.
-When you try to format 128 GB USB Flash Drive to FAT32 file system, then things get a little complicated.
+When you try to format 128 GB USB Flash Drive to the FAT32 file system, then things get a little complicated.
 However, for smaller sized Drives, you can use Disk Management or Diskpart.

 Why can't I format 128 GB USB Drive to FAT32 File System using Diskpart or Disk Management?

 For most instances where you wish to format a 16 GB USB Drive or a 32 GB USB Drive to FAT32 system, you can do it simply with the help of Disk Management and Diskpart.
-But when you try to format a 64 GB or 128 GB USB Drive to FAT32 System, you can’t do it so with the help of Diskpart or Disk management.
-While trying to do so, you will face an error through both the methods.
+But when you try to format a 64 GB or 128 GB USB Drive to FAT32 System, you can't do it so with the help of Diskpart or Disk management.
+While trying to do so, you will face an error through both methods.
 Why is it so?
-Because, by default, Diskpart, Disk Management or other integrated formatting tools of Windows, are configured to format a USB Drive lower than 32 GB to FAT32 system, and USB Drive more than 32 GB to NTFS or exFAT.
+Because, by default, Diskpart, Disk Management, or other integrated formatting tools of Windows, are configured to format a USB Drive lower than 32 GB to FAT32 system, and USB Drive more than 32 GB to NTFS or exFAT.
 Thus, when you try to format your 128 GB USB Drive to the FAT32 file system, you will not be able to do so.

-For USB Drive of size 32 GB or lower, you can use Disk Management to format the Drive to FAT32 system.
+For a USB Drive of size 32 GB or lower, you can use Disk Management to format the Drive to FAT32 system.
 The method is really simple and efficient.
 All you need to do is to access the Disk Management under Control Panel and follow the steps.

 Step 1.
-Connect the USB Drive you want to format to FAT32 system and make sure it gets detected by your PC.
+Connect the USB Drive you want to format to the FAT32 system and make sure it gets detected by your PC.

 Step 2.
 Now go to the search panel on Task Bar and search for "Disk Management" and go the Disk Management in the results.